norsk-gjeldsinformasjon/api-docs/docs/howto/select-integration.md

 ## We are a Financial Institution (credit bureaus or lender)

-Which companies and institutions that can access information about unsecured debt is regulated in gjeldsinformasjonsloven.
+Which companies and institutions that can access information about unsecured debt is regulated in [Gjeldsinformasjonsloven](https://lovdata.no/dokument/NL/lov/2017-06-16-47).
 If your organization is allowed to access this information you can integrate with the Search API.

 !!! note "Note"
     Documentation for this service is being migrated.
 See the new - [Look up debt without consent](lookup-debt-without-consent.md) section for updated documentation.